openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 }
 ```

-In the example above, the requested `nonce` value is included as the `nonce` and `client_id` as the `aud` value in the proof of the verifiable presentation.
+In the example above, the requested `nonce` value is included as the `nonce` and `client_id` as the `aud` value in the proof of the Verifiable Presentation.

 Here is a non-normative example for format=`ldp_vp` (only relevant part):